Starting School – The First Term

-The first day of term for Reception class (kindergarten to our friends across the pond) was a week later than the rest of the school so everybody else was already settled and the teachers could focus on the little ones.
+The first day of term for Reception class (kindergarten to our friends across the pond) was a week later than the rest of the school.
+Everybody else was already settled in and the teachers could focus on the little ones starting school.
 The first day was a half day, as were the next four days.
 As far as I can tell he spent the day playing with his new friends – nobody from his preschool or toddler group went to the same primary school so he didn’t know anybody!
 But, as is his style, everyone is his friend from the moment they meet.
-I was worried that the bigger class and older children would overwhelm him being the baby of the year group but if anything, he was pretty miffed to see me at pick up time, he wanted to keep having fun.
+I was worried that the bigger class and older children would overwhelm him, being the baby of the year group.
+He was having so much fun that he was actually pretty miffed to see me at pick up time.

 The First School Dinner

-For the first day only, parents were invited to join their reception children at lunchtime to help them settle into the dinner hall.
+All of the parents were invited to join their reception children at lunchtime to help them settle into the dinner hall on the first day.
 School dinners make me nervous because of his allergies.
 They have a set three weekly rolling menu and on some days all he can/will eat is plain pasta.
 The school is good at catering for his allergies but I can’t expect them to cater to his selective eating as well.
 On the first day he did have plain pasta and on subsequent days he was able to have some proper hot dinners.
 I now find it easier to send him with a packed lunch once or twice a week and let him have the plain pasta every so often.
-Don’t bee fooled, he would eat plain pasta all day every day if I let him, he doesn’t feel like he is missing out!
+Don’t bee fooled, he would eat plain pasta all day every day if I let him.
+He doesn’t feel like he is missing out!

 A few things made me anxious on that first shared lunch time.
-His care plan hadn’t been finalised so the kitchen staff didn’t know not to give him milk and I was surprised to see that some of the older children were not very good at using their cutlery so yoghurts and grated cheese went EVERYWHERE.
-It is now time for me to trust my son to not touch those things, it’s a lot of responsibility for a four year old but he has handled it like a champ.
+The kitchen staff didn’t know not to give him milk because his care plan hadn’t been finalised.
+When we sat down to eat there was yoghurt and grated cheese flying everywhere because some of the older children were not very good at using their cutlery.
+It was time for me to trust my son to not touch those things.
+It’s a lot of responsibility for a four year old but he has handled it like a champ.

 The First Parents’ Evening

-This is the most adult thing I have ever done. there are lots of things you have to be an adult to do but this really takes the biscuit.
-I am married with two kids, I drive and own a company… still not as grown up as being the parent at parents’ evening.
-My own personal revelation aside, my son is thriving.
+This is the most adult thing I have ever done.
+There are lots of things you have to be an adult to do but this really takes the biscuit.
+I am married with two kids, I drive, and I own a company.
+None of that feels as grown up as being the parent at parents’ evening.
+My own personal revelation aside, my son has been thriving since starting school.
 I had considered keeping him back a year as a summer born, particularly as he was still almost entirely non-verbal at 2 years old.
-My worries started to subside
+My worries started to subside.

 The First School Event

 My son was so ready for it.
 The school put on an autumn faire with rides and games and a talent show.
-Some of the teachers dressed up for a performance and there was even a little bit of food that he could eat before the evening closed with fireworks.
+Some of the teachers dressed up for a hilarious performance which left us all giggling.
+There was even a little bit of food that he could eat before the evening closed with fireworks.
 It was amazing to be enveloped in the community and it was so fun.
 It was a brilliant way to close the term, with all of its ‘firsts’.